isaacmartin1/advent-of-code/README.md

-Repository for Advent of Code solutions.
-Years 2019 - 2023 in JS, year 2024 in Python.
+# Advent of Code

+Repository for advent of code answers.